Flutter-Tech/fsc-docs-site/README.md

-# Inner Source Docs Site
+# Inner Source Docs Site (External)

-This is the inner source documentation site.
+This is the External Inner source documentation site data that is published in the URL: [https://innersource.flutter.com](https://innersource.flutter.com).

 ## To Run Locally